 To ensure students' safety at night, all students in residence for the block are required to check in with the Program Assistant (PA) on duty at curfew and remain in the building throughout the night.
 Curfew is 11:00 pm Sunday through Thursday and midnight on Friday and Saturday nights.
 This policy is taken very seriously; failure to meet curfew will result in a parent phone call and repeated violations may result in removal from the program.
-Any exceptions to this rule must be approved by the Coordinator of Summer Programs at least 24 hours ahead of time.
-To maintain the privacy of all students, students are only allowed to host non-program visitors in the lounge / lobby area.
+Any exceptions to this rule must be approved by the summer Residential Life Coordinator (RLC) at least 24 hours ahead of time.
+To maintain the privacy of all students, residents may visit in the rooms of other residents until curfew.
+However, students are only allowed to host non-program visitors in the lounge / lobby area.
 These visitors must leave the building by 8 p.m.